GrumpyMetalGuy/AdventOfCode2018/README.md

-# AdventOfCode2018
+# Advent Of Code 2018

-Solutions for Advent of Code 2018
+This year, I'm doing this in Rust.
+With Rust 2018 edition newly released, this seems like a good time to use it, rather than Python.